A flourishing innovation

 Tips for other innovators

 A good idea is not always a good idea from a business perspective.
 The business value often lies in identifying problems that people didn't know existed.
-This is exactly the case with Hanataba.
+This is exactly the case with Hanataba."It takes a while to crack the code.
+And as I sat there and watched the students, my brain started working."

 It was this balancing act that got Christian thinking about what actually constitutes a flower bouquet and whether it would be possible to simplify the binding itself.
 He envisioned two discs with holes in them to guide and hold the stems in the desired formation.
 But how would the discs be removed without the bouquet losing its shape?
 Perhaps ice discs that melt away would work, or nutrient discs that dissolve on contact with water.
 But none of the ideas were particularly convincing.
 The vision was there, but it was not crystal clear.
 And it would take almost two full decades for it to take shape.